ilkkamtk/wop/virtual_server_install_LAMP_node.md

         root ALL=(ALL) ALL
         ```
         To move in the text, use arrow keys or ``hjkl`` keys (e.g. to move 92 lines down, press ``92j``).
-   1. Add a new line and enter in insert mode by typying ``o``-key (notice the INSERT on the last line).
+   1. Add a new line and enter in insert mode by typing ``o``-key (notice the INSERT on the last line).
         Type
        ```apacheconf
         wantedUsername ALL=(ALL) ALL